 The NC Arboretum recommends plugging in ’20 Frederick Law Olmsted Way Asheville, NC 28806′ for your GPS system.
 We’ve never had trouble getting there, but you want to follow Brevard Road/Highway 191 to arrive at the entrance.

-You only have to pay a parking fee; there are no other admission charges on the grounds.
+Do you have to pay to get into the Arboretum?
+Yes, but you only have to pay a parking fee unless you are a member; there are no other admission charges on the grounds besides for special events.

-Receive 50% off parking the first Tuesday of the month.
+Receive 50% off parking on the first Tuesday of the month.

 If you are a Buncombe County resident, check your local library for a ZOOM Pass.

-While there are different types of membership, these are the most common/basic options:
+While there are numerous tiers of membership, the two most common and basic options are:

-With a membership, you receive discounts off of special events, free parking, admission into other participating gardens and the zoo, and Bistro and shop discounts.
+With membership, receive discounts off of special events like Winter Lights, free parking, admission into other participating gardens and the zoo, and Bistro and shop discounts.

 Lodging In And Around The North Carolina Arboretum, Asheville